Fredkim-labs/virutal-machine/README.md

 - Press the green shark fin under Edit in Wireshark called "Restart Current Capture" then press continue without saving.

-- Redo ping again in Powershell, you may see just 4 events happen in there for example reply, reply, reply but in Wireshark you see 8 events.
-That is because it captured both the request from the Windows computer, source - 10.0.0.4, and captured the reply from the Destination - 10.0.0.5, Linux computer, another request from the Windows computer and reply from the Linux Computer.
+- Ping again in Powershell, and you will see just 4 events that happened, for example, reply, reply, reply but in Wireshark, you see 8 events.
+That is because it captured both the request from the Windows computer, source - 10.0.0.4, and the reply from the Destination - 10.0.0.5, Linux computer, another request from the Windows computer, and a reply from the Linux Computer.

 <br><br>